The ABC of RPV: Classification of R-Parity Violating Signatures at the LHC for Small Couplings: Classification of Signatures: The RPV Dictionary

 Three of the five $U\Bar{D}\Bar{D}$ final states listed above contain only jets and correspond to the largest fraction of the possible LSP decays.
 However, up to two of the jets listed could be top quarks in certain configurations.
 This would result in additional final state jets or leptons which can be used as experimental handles to improve sensitivity.
 The last two signatures listed arise from slepton LSPs and always include leptons and/or \ETmiss in the final state. \texttt{ATLAS} and \texttt{CMS} have covered the signatures of (1.)
 4~jets~\cite{CMS:2018mts,CMS:2022usq,ATLAS:2017jnp}, (2.)
 6~jets~\cite{ATLAS:2018umm,CMS:2018ikp}, (3.)
 8~jets~\cite{ATLAS:2020wgq,CMS:2018pdq,CMS:2016vfw,CMS:2016zgb,CMS:2021knz}, (4.)
 1 lepton plus at least 6 jets~\cite{ATLAS:2021fbt,CMS:2017szl,CMS:2021knz,CMS:2020cur,CMS:2022cpe}, and (5.)
 2 leptons plus 6 jets~\cite{CMS:2016ooq,CMS:2020cpy,CMS:2022cpe}.

 Some of these searches explicitly require a minimum number of $b$-tagged jets, whereas others are more inclusive.
 The searches considering leptons typically only consider electrons or muons, which reduces the sensitivity to scenarios featuring tau leptons.
-Additionally, while some final states are nominally covered, the large difference in production cross-sections leads to exclusion limits being available for some production modes (\textit{e.g.}, $\tilde{g} \rightarrow 3j_l$) but still requiring orders of magnitude of improvement to reach others (\textit{e.g.}, $\tilde{H} \rightarrow 3j_l$).
+The searches for signatures (1.), (2.), and (3.) reduce the potentially overwhelming multijet background by requiring the presence of two same-mass resonances in each event.
+Even so, while some final states are nominally covered, the large difference in production cross-sections leads to exclusion limits being available for some production modes (\textit{e.g.}, $\tilde{g} \rightarrow 3j_l$) but still requiring orders of magnitude of improvement to reach others (\textit{e.g.}, $\tilde{H} \rightarrow 3j_l$).